SajidBhatti786/Ecommerce-website/README.md

 ## Contributing

-If you would like to contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-contributing-file).
+If you want to contribute or colloborate or want to seek any services, guidence or help connect me through any channel.
 ## Connect with me
 [![Facebook](https://img.shields.io/badge/Facebook-Follow-blue)](https://www.facebook.com/profile.php?id=100026991042689&mibextid=ZbWKwL)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/sajid-bhatti-b2436b24a)